AMD Quad FX platform: System builders

-Since the platform launched in November, AMD has announced a list of System Builders, which have announced PC systems for the platform, those includes Vigor Gaming, IBuyPower, CyberPowerPC, MainGear and Velocity Micro.
+After the platform launched in November, AMD provided a list of System Builders, which had announced PC systems for the platform, including Vigor Gaming, IBuyPower, CyberPowerPC, MainGear and Velocity Micro.

-American-based system builder, Alienware, a subsidiary of Dell Computers have announced that there will be a system using the platform once the product released.
-Alienware has announced products for the platform, however, as of today, none of the expected product lineup have been officially released.
+American-based system builder, Alienware, a subsidiary of Dell Computers announced that there would be a system using the platform once the product released, however, none of the expected product line-up were officially released.

-Another system builder, VoodooPC, subsidiary of Hewlett Packard, has demonstrated an Omen PC, supporting the platform in CES 2007.
+Another system builder, VoodooPC, subsidiary of Hewlett-Packard, demonstrated an Omen PC, supporting the platform at CES 2007.
 With a similar system featuring Dual CPU configuration dubbed as the Omen a:221 SIlent DCC workstation, equipping two Opteron 200 or 800 series CPU dated back to 2006, and the "OMEN AMD Quad FX SLI" system was announced later in the year.

-Several system integrators have also announced special Quad FX themed platforms, most notably Vigor Gaming's Force Recon QX4 "Quadfather" system.
+Several system integrators also announced special Quad FX themed platforms, most notably Vigor Gaming's Force Recon QX4 "Quadfather" system.

 Future updates

-AMD announced in Analyst Day that, sometime during 2008, users should be able to use two, future quad-core AMD processors using the chipset, providing a total of eight physical cores, dubbed as "4x4++" with DDR3 support.
-While backward compatible AMD quad-cores will also support an update to HyperTransport which will benefit more from a new chipset released at the same time.
+AMD announced on Analyst Day that, sometime during 2008, users should be able to use two, future quad-core AMD processors using the chipset, providing a total of eight physical cores, dubbed as "4x4++" with DDR3 support.
+Additionally, backward compatible AMD quad-cores would also support an update to HyperTransport which would benefit more from a new chipset released at the same time.

-The eight-core variant has never materialized, since AMD canceled development of the platform in 2007.
+The eight-core variant has never materialized, since AMD cancelled development of the platform in 2007.